MaxStange1005/ATLAS-OpenData-Higgs-NeuralNetworks/README.md

 ### Chapter 5: Training with Event Weights
 - Application of weights for training
-- Corrections on events weights to enable a successful training
+- Corrections on events weights to enable successful training

 ### Chapter 6: Cross-Validation
 - Introduction to cross-validation